A. Seeking revival from the God of all power.

 a.
 The LORD God is my strength: Habakkuk could only properly declare this after he prayed the prayer of faith in the previous verses.
 He rightly declared that his strength was not in fig trees or vines or fields or flocks, but only in the LORD God.

 b.
 He will make my feet like deer’s feet: Habakkuk thought of the deer running about on the high hills, never losing a step and never falling.
 More than that, the deer positively dance and leap on the hills – they are full of life and joy.
-So the prophet proclaimed, “God will set my steps that firmly and lively also.
+With that in mind the prophet proclaimed, “God will also set my steps firmly and full of life.
 As I trust in Him, He will not allow me to slip or fall, and I will do more than merely plod along – I will skip about with life and joy.”